What is APRU?

 The worst possible ARPU trend is a flat line – because it tells that you don’t have price points or you aren’t experimenting with prices at all.

-Having just one plan and not trying out different prices is the best way to throw away money with SaaS.
-You are ignoring the strongest financial lever that your business has.
+Having just one plan and not trying out different prices is the best way to throw away money with SaaS, because you’re ignoring the strongest financial lever that your business has.

 Of course some audiences are really sensitive to prices, but maybe you could frame the pricing experiments so that you could roll back if needed?